MichalZolkiewicz/project-jdp-2102-02/README.md

 ### Running the project

-In order to launch project You you need to run EcommerceeApplication class.
+In order to launch project, You you need to run EcommerceeApplication class.
 Endpoints operation can be checked on http://localhost:8080 address.

 ### Endpoints description